vergecurrency/vIOS/README.md

 ## Features:

-* Store your XVG on your iOS device (iPhone, iPad and iPod Touch)
+* Shows your XVG on your iOS device (iPhone, iPad and iPod Touch)
 * Send XVG to other XVG wallets
 * Receive XVG
 * Store addresses of other recipients in the address book